Ale6prog/Homologous_hg38/README.md

 conda env create -f ChameleolyserEnvironment.yml conda activate Chameleolyser
 ```
 ## Usage
 ### Prepare BED
-The prepareBED function will download all necessary BED files.
+The prepareBED function will download all necessary BED file.
 The working directory is the directory in which all intermediate and result files will be written.
 Choose an existing directory for this.
 The PREFIX option can be used to indicate whether or not the names of the chromosomes start with 'chr' (i.e. NCBI reference genome) in the reference sequence that was used to generate your input CRAM/BAM.
 The prepareBED function only need to be run once (also in case multiple samples are analysed in the same working directory).
 ```
 perl Chameleolyser.pl --PrepareBED --WORKING_DIR=<WORKING_DIRECTORY> --PREFIX=chr
 ```